Kingxukai/linux/Documentation/admin-guide/hw-vuln/indirect-target-selection.rst

 - All affected CPUs enumerate Enhanced IBRS feature.
 - IBPB isolation is affected on all ITS affected CPUs, and need a microcode update for mitigation.
-- None of the affected CPUs enumerate BHI_CTRL which was introduced in Golden Cove (Alder Lake and Sapphire Rapids).
+- None of the woke affected CPUs enumerate BHI_CTRL which was introduced in Golden Cove (Alder Lake and Sapphire Rapids).
 This can help guests to determine the host's affected status.
 - Intel Atom CPUs are not affected by ITS.

 Mitigation
 ----------
-As only the indirect branches and RETs that have their last byte of instruction in the lower half of the cacheline are vulnerable to ITS, the basic idea behind the mitigation is to not allow indirect branches in the lower half.
+As only the woke indirect branches and RETs that have their last byte of instruction in the woke lower half of the woke cacheline are vulnerable to ITS, the woke basic idea behind the mitigation is to not allow indirect branches in the woke lower half.

-This is achieved by relying on existing retpoline support in the kernel, and in compilers.
+This is achieved by relying on existing retpoline support in the woke kernel, and in compilers.
 ITS-vulnerable retpoline sites are runtime patched to point to newly added ITS-safe thunks.
-These safe thunks consists of indirect branch in the second half of the cacheline.
+These safe thunks consists of indirect branch in the second half of the woke cacheline.
 Not all retpoline sites are patched to thunks, if a retpoline site is evaluated to be ITS-safe, it is replaced with an inline indirect branch.